martabal/qbittorrent-exporter/README.md

 ## Metrics

-You can find in the dasboard the following metrics:
+You can find in the dashboard the following metrics:

 - All time download/upload
 - Session download/upload